-- (a) Pipelines include all associated branches, extensions, tanks, reservoirs, pumps, racks, compressors, loading facilities, and other outside works. - (b) A pipeline does not include pipe-type electric power cables. - (c) Pipelines can be above-ground or underground.
+- a) includes all associated branches, extensions, tanks, reservoirs, pumps, racks, compressors, loading facilities, and other outside works; - b) does not include pipe-type electric power cables; and - c) can be above-ground or underground.

 The authority having jurisdiction may be one or more of the following: Transport Canada, the Canadian Coast Guard, or a provincial body.
 Navigable waters include all bodies of water that you can navigate from one place to another by any type of floating vessel for transportation, recreation, or commerce.